 However, that doesn’t mean that the latter option is weak.
 A 12-word seed phrase has a possible 2^132 combinations, making it nearly impossible to guess.

-In the past, different wallets had different ways of generating seed phrases.
-The resulting phrases didn’t match on a technical level, which made it difficult to switch between different brands of wallets.
+In the past, wallets used different methods to generate seed phrases.
+The resulting phrases didn’t match on a technical level, making it difficult to switch between wallet brands.

 Today, most wallets use the BIP39 standard.
 BIP39, or Bitcoin Improvement Proposal 39, is a standard introduced in 2013.
 It specifies a list of 2048 words that can be used to generate a human-readable representation of a wallet’s private keys.

-This standard is used together with other wallet standards like BIP32 and BIP44.
+That standard is used alongside other wallet standards, such as BIP32 and BIP44.
 BIP32 defines the rules for creating hierarchical deterministic (HD) wallets.
-HD wallets are wallets that allow the user to generate an unlimited number of public addresses and private keys from a single seed.
+HD wallets allow users to generate an unlimited number of public addresses and private keys from a single seed.

 BIP44, on the other hand, sets the rules for creating HD wallets that support multiple cryptocurrencies.